PSI VisSIG Wonderful Wednesday Webinar Series

 It is important that they are often searching for the most efficient techniques for statistical reporting and skills such as good algorithm design and defensive programming are important.
 Programmers also need to stay up-to-date with different software functionalities and tools so that programmers can easily adapt their existing knowledge to new programming environments and languages.

+Statistical programmers require a BSc in subjects with a high numerical or computing content.
 Medical statisticians almost always have an MSc in Statistics, and a PhD is not uncommon.
 The MSc courses are seen to provide a strong background in statistics as well as the ability and confidence to apply the knowledge to a wide range of problems.